Amalie Joachim

 Amalie Marie Joachim (10 May 1839 – 3 February 1899) was an Austrian-German contralto, working in opera and concert and as voice teacher.
 She was the wife of the violinist Joseph Joachim, and a friend of both Clara Schumann and Johannes Brahms, with whom she made international tours.

 Career

 Born Amalie Marie Schneeweiss in Maribor, Austrian Empire (now Maribor, Slovenia), she was the daughter of Franz Max Schneeweiss and his wife Eleonore, née Lindes.
 The family moved to Graz in the early 1850s.
 She appeared on stage from age 14, under the stage name Amalie Weiss.
 Her performing career started in Troppau via Hermannstadt eventually leading her to the Vienna Kärntnertortheater.
 In April 1862, she was engaged by the Opernhaus Hannover, where she had appeared as a guest several times.
+She was first alto.
 There, she met the concert master Joseph Joachim, whom she married on 10 June 1863 in the Schlosskirche.
 The couple had six children.